Note

 Overview#

-The K230 supports both capacitive and resistive touch input, providing a TOUCH class interface based on the RT-Smart framework.
-Developers can use it to read touch point coordinates, event types, and more, suitable for HMI, interactive terminals, and similar scenarios.
+K230 supports touch input for both capacitive screens and resistive screens, providing a TOUCH class interface based on the RT-Smart package.
+Developers can use it to read touch point coordinates, event types, and other information, making it widely applicable in scenarios such as HMI and interactive terminals.

 Quick Start Example#

-The following example demonstrates how to read touch point data from the screen:
+The following example demonstrates how to read touch point data from the touch screen:

 from machine import TOUCH